NobeenIslam/seneca-techtask-toggles/README.md

 Limitations:
 * Currently, the toggles to do not display a sliding animation
-* There is no persistence of the page state when navigating between questions
+* There is no persistence of the page state when navigating between questions, so a question will lock when correct, but coming back to it through navigation will refresh it.
 * At 320px the toggles do not modify to an top-down toggle layout  (for longer option texts)